Bob0123456/FuzzyClassificator/README.md

 All routines to work with fuzzy neural networks realized in *FuzzyNeuroNetwork()* class.
 It contains next main methods:

-- *ParseRawDataFile()* - used for parsing file with text raw data,
+    import PyBrainLearning as FL  # Import supporting module.

-- *PrepareDataSet()* - used for converting parsed raw-data into PyBrain dataset format,
+    FL.ParseRawDataFile()  # Used for parsing file with text raw data.

-- *CreateNetwork()* - used for creating PyBrain network,
+    FL.PrepareDataSet()  # Used for converting parsed raw-data into PyBrain dataset format.

-- *CreateTrainer()* - used for creating PyBrain trainer,
+    FL.CreateNetwork()  # Used for creating PyBrain network.

-- *SaveNetwork()* - used for saving network in PyBrain xml-format,
+    FL.CreateTrainer()  # Used for creating PyBrain trainer.

-- *LoadNetwork()* - used for loading network from PyBrain xml-format file,
+    FL.SaveNetwork()  # Used for saving network in PyBrain xml-format.

-- *Train()* - realize network training mechanism,
+    FL.LoadNetwork()  # Used for loading network from PyBrain xml-format file.

-- *CreateReport()* - creates text report after classification vector-candidates.
+    FL.Train()  # Realize network training mechanism.

-You can import this class and use its methods in other projects.
+    FL.CreateReport()  # Create text report after classification vector-candidates.

 <a name="Chapter_5_3"></a>**FuzzyRoutines.py**

 Library contains some routines for work with fuzzy logic operators, fuzzy datasets and fuzzy scales.

 There are some examples of working with fuzzy library after importing it.
 Just copying at the end of FuzzyRoutines and run it.

 <a name="Chapter_5_3_1"></a>***Work with membership functions***